anthonylangsworth/FCMS/README.md

 # FCMS
 Fleet Carrier MS plug-in

 This is based off the Fuel Rats EDMC plug-in, given my inability to find their git repo.
+I am not the author of most of this.
+I merely added some additional debugging code.

 To install:
  1. Shut down EDMC.